LucienCamuglia/Battleships/README.md

     4. Show the player's shot on the other player's grid (readonly)
     5. Repeat steps 3 and 4 until the end of the game
     6. Show scores
-  - [x] The graphical interface must show both grids, but only show the current player's ships.
+  - [ ] The graphical interface must show both grids, but only show the current player's ships.
   - [ ] The graphical interface asks the player for a name at the begining of the game.
   - [ ] The graphical interface lists current games.
   - [ ] The graphical interface lets the player create or join a game.
-  - [ ] The game files are located on a shared folder (e.g. Google Drive, Dropbox...)
+  - [ ] The game files are located on a shared folder (e.g. Google Drive, Dropbox...) :scream: